JetBrains/kotlin-web-site/docs/topics/data-analysis/data-analysis-work-with-api.md

 using functions from the [Kotlin DataFrame library](https://kotlin.github.io/dataframe/gettingstarted.html), the next step is to analyze this prepared dataset to extract meaningful insights.

-Functions such as [`.groupBy`](https://kotlin.github.io/dataframe/groupby.html) for categorizing data, [`.sum`](https://kotlin.github.io/dataframe/sum.html) and [`.maxBy`](https://kotlin.github.io/dataframe/maxby.html) for aggregations, and [`.sortBy`](https://kotlin.github.io/dataframe/sortby.html) for ordering data are particularly useful.
+Methods such as [`.groupBy`](https://kotlin.github.io/dataframe/groupby.html) for categorizing data, [`.sum`](https://kotlin.github.io/dataframe/sum.html) and [`.maxBy`](https://kotlin.github.io/dataframe/maxby.html) for aggregations, and [`.sortBy`](https://kotlin.github.io/dataframe/sortby.html) for ordering data are particularly useful.
 These tools allow you to perform complex data analysis tasks efficiently.